 School Tour, Carnegie Library 25th September 2021

-Two sets of Year 5 pupils from Hill Mead School in Brixton attended an educational tour of exhibition.
-In all there were 28 pupils in the first cohort and 29 in the second, making it a total of 57 pupils.
+Two sets of Year 5 pupils from Hill Mead School in Brixton attended an educational tour of the Carnegie Library exhibition.
+In all there were 28 pupils in the first group and 29 in the second, making it a total of 57 pupils.

 “A fantastic exhibition.
 The children have been learning about equality and inequality.
-This was a great for them to see the pictures up close and tell the story of the riots”.
+This was a great opportunity for them to see the pictures up close and learn about the story of the riots”.

 “Pupils gained greater insight into the past historical events of Brixton.
-Very usual information provided and the opportunity given to children to write about the photo images which had an impact on them”.
+Very useful information provided and the opportunity given to children to write about the photo images which had an impact on them”.

-This exhibition incorporated a number of black and white photographs from Lambeth Archives, David Hoffman and Report Digital.
+This exhibition incorporated a number of black and white photographs from the Lambeth Archives, photo journalist David Hoffman and the online archive Report Digital.

 “It’s really interesting to see all these images; as I remember this time really well.
 I was 16 years old in 1981 and remember the way black youths were feeling and the awful sus laws.”